Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Appendix. Examples of solutions

 Note that a decrease in the electric energy of the dielectric because of the location of this dielectric in a spherical conductor is equal to the work (with opposite sign) that must be performed in order to transport two metallic hemispheres from infinity and to enclose a polarized dielectric by these hemispheres.

 As a rule, a dielectric is in the gravity field.
 Therefore, such dielectric is slightly spontaneously polarized.
-Let us consider He II.
 If the walls of a vessel are vertical, and the bottom is horizontal, the polarization is uniform.
-In this case, the electric field is weak, but is measurable \cite{mt2010}.
+In this case, the electric field is weak, but measurable \cite{mt2010}.
 However, if the shape of a vessel is a sphere, then the polarization should have the $z$- and $\textbf{r}$-components and, therefore, should be nonuniform.
-In other words, it is apparently impossible to get the uniform spontaneous polarization in a spherical vessel.
+In other words, it is apparently impossible to get the uniform spontaneous polarization $\textbf{P}_{s}$ in a spherical vessel.

-According to the above-presented solutions, the boundaries affect strongly such bulk property of a macroscopic system as the electric field.
-This is related to the long-range character of the Coulomb interaction.

-We mentioned above that in experiments \cite{ryb2004,ryb2011} the resonator was placed in a metallic shell.
-The polarization of helium in those experiments is due to the second sound and, therefore, should be \textit{nonuniform}.
-In this case, we may expect that the shell weakens the field $\textbf{E}$ only by several times or by one order of magnitude.
+We mentioned above that in experiments \cite{ryb2004} the resonator was placed in a metallic shell.
+The polarization of helium in those experiments is due to the second sound and, therefore, should be nonuniform.
+In this case, we expect that the shell weakens the field $\textbf{E}$ only by several times or by one order of magnitude.